 Founded in 2014, it offers tons of nutrition and training advice, plus a “secret” (i.e. closed) Facebook group where members discuss everything from relationships to how to wash their leggings.

-The site has a couple avenues for monetization.
+The site has a couple of avenues for monetization.
 First, it has an app featuring premium fitness plans, with subscriptions priced from $8.25 per month.
 And secondly, it runs an online store selling its own health supplements and workout gear.

 Garage Gym Reviews

 Garage Gym Reviews is an authority site that — as you can probably guess — specializes in reviewing home gym equipment, from barbells and squat racks to kettlebells and pull-up bars.

 An expert in its niche, the site has gathered a bunch of quality backlinks from sites like Business Insider, Men’s Health, and Inverse.

 Its informative blog content focuses on the work required to build a gym in your own home (or garage), while it monetizes through affiliate marketing, with a bunch of buying guides and reviews targeting specific types of equipment.

 How To Start A Fitness Blog In 10 Steps

 That’s enough theory — now let’s take a look at the practicalities of how to start a fitness blog.